2005MohitInamdar/Cropify/README.md

 # 🌾 Cropify

-**Cropify** is a Flutter-based mobile application designed to connect farmers with dealers and potential buyers.
-The platform enables farmers to post crop listings with preferred price ranges, while buyers can browse, connect, and chat — all within the app.
+**Cropify** is a smart digital marketplace connecting farmers directly with buyers and dealers.
+It allows farmers to list crops with pricing, quantity, and other details while buyers can browse, filter, and connect easily.
+With real-time chat and a transparent system, Cropify ensures fair pricing, seamless transactions, and better marketing opportunities for both parties.

 ---